apozas/localizable-measurements/README.md

   - [AllOneEbitSolutions.nb](https://github.com/apozas/localizable-measurements/blob/main/AllOneEbitSolutions.nb): Notebook that analytically finds all solutions to Equation 4 in the manuscript, giving all the two-qubit measurements that can be localized with one ebit in the finite-consumption Vaidman scheme.

+  - [AllThreeEbitSolutions.nb](https://github.com/apozas/localizable-measurements/blob/main/AllThreeEbitSolutions.nb): Notebook that analytically finds all solutions to Equation 5 in the manuscript, giving all the two-qubit measurements that can be localized with three ebits in the finite-consumption Vaidman scheme.

 If you would like to cite this work, please use the following format:

 J. Pauwels, A. Pozas-Kerstjens, and N. Gisin, _Classification of joint quantum measurements based on entanglement cost of localization_, arXiv:2408.XXXXX